rwth-i6/returnn/docs/getting_started/data.rst

 * New dim tags are currently created in the ``__init__`` of a layer, but they should be created (uniquely) by ``get_out_data_from_opts``.

+* Static dimensions are not consistently handled via dim tags yet.

 Related work
 ------------